 The spectral resolution and quality of the radiometric signal must be taken into account for monitoring forest degradation at high spatial resolution.
 The estimation of the abundance of the materials (i.e., end-members) found with the forested pixels, through SMA, requires at least four spectral bands placed in spectral regions that contrast the end-members spectral signatures (see Box 2.2.1).
 Table 2.2.1.
 Remote sensing methods tested and validated to map forest degradation caused by selective logging and burning in the Brazilian Amazon.

 Mapping Approach Sensor Spatial Extent Objective Advantages Disadvantages Visual Interpretation Landsat TM5 Local and Brazilian Amazon Map integrated logging area and canopy damage of burned forest Does not require sophisticated image processing techniques Labor intensive for large areas and may be user biased to define the boundaries of the degraded forest.
 Detection of Logging Landings + Harvesting Buffer Landsat TM5 and ETM+ Local Map integrated logging area Relatively simple to implement and satisfactorily estimate the area Harvesting buffers varies across the landscape and does not reproduce the actual shape of the logged area Decision Tree SPOT 4 Local Map forest canopy damage associated with logging and burning Simple and intuitive binary classification rules, defined automatically based on statistical methods It has not been tested in very large areas and classification rules may vary across the landscape Change Detection Landsat TM5 and ETM+ Local Map forest canopy damage associated with logging and burning Enhances forest canopy damaged areas.
-Requires two pairs of radiometrically calibrated images and does not separate natural and anthropogenic forest changes Image Segmentation Landsat TM5 Local Map integrated logged area Relatively simple to implement Not been tested in very large areas. segmentation rules may vary across the landscape Textural Filters Landsat TM5 and ETM+ Brazilian Amazon Map forest canopy damage associated Relatively simple to implement Very difficult to interpret and to validate; confused with forest structure CLAS 20 Landsat TM5 and ETM+, MODIS Brazilian Amazon, Peruvian Amazon, Indonesia, Global Map total logging area (canopy damage, clearings and undamaged forest) Fully automated and standardized to very large areas.
-Requires high computation power and pairs of images to detect forest change associated with logging.
-CLASlite 21 Landsat TM, ETM+ ASTER, ALI, SPOT4, SPOT5, MODIS Regional to national Rapid mapping of deforestation and degradation Highly automated, uses a standard computer, requires little expertise Not available for Apple Macintosh computers CLAS-BURN 22 Landsat TM, ETM+ Regional to national Rapid mapping of sub-canopy fire burn scars Uniquely sensitive to burn scars, and not logging Requires testing outside of the Amazon basin NDFI+CCA 23 Landsat TM5 and ETM+ Local Map forest canopy damage associated with logging and burning enhances forest canopy damaged areas.
-It does not separate logging from burning Spatial mixture analysis RapidEye Local map forest degradation associated with small scale selective logging High temporal resolution allows motoring of unplanned small scale selective logging despite fast regrowth not fully automated
+Requires two pairs of radiometrically calibrated images and does not separate natural and anthropogenic forest changes Image Segmentation Landsat TM5 Local Map integrated logged area Relatively simple to implement Not been tested in very large areas. segmentation rules may vary across the landscape Textural Filters Landsat TM5 and ETM+ Brazilian Amazon Map forest canopy damage associated Relatively simple to implement CLAS 20 Landsat TM5 and ETM+ Three states of the Brazilian Amazon (PA, MT and AC) Map total logging area (canopy damage, clearings and undamaged forest) Fully automated and standardized to very large areas.
+Requires very high computation power, and pairs of images to detect forest change associated with logging.
+Requires additional image types for atmospheric correction (MODIS) CLASIite 21 Landsat TM, ETM+ ASTER, ALI, SPOT MODIS, Regional, anywhere that imagery exists Rapid mapping of deforestation and degradation at sub-national scales Fully automated, uses a standard computer, requires no expertise Creates basic forest cover maps but does not do final classification of land uses NDFI+CCA 22 Landsat TM5 and ETM+ Local Map forest canopy damage associated with logging and burning Enhances forest canopy damaged areas.
+It has not been tested in very large areas and does not separate logging from burning